Starting a Business

 Not planning your accounting, bookkeeping and tax records properly during the initial stages of your business can prove to be dangerous and expensive in the long run.

-Set up the business as an Inc or LLC Corp or whatever structure suits best to protect your personal assets.
+Set up the business as an Inc or LLC Corp or whatever structure suits you best to protect your personal assets.
 Consider using bookkeeping software that makes it easy to export records when preparing taxes.

 You can even hire an accountant for your business whose responsibility would be to make sure that the taxes are done accurately.
 Consult with a professional to make sure you’re clear about your taxes and get your finances in shape.